Master of Science (MSc) degree programme

 in Geo-information Science and Earth Observation

-For whom is this programme relevant?
+For whom is this master's programme relevant?

 This 18-month programme (118 credits) leading to an Master of Science (MSc) degree in Geo-information Science and Earth Observation is designed for young and mid-career professionals who perform, or aspire to perform, tasks predominantly in applied research, or who require academic knowledge and skills to enhance the execution of their work.